 By increasing water pressure, a water-powered backup clears the water in your basin.
 A water-powered system has the benefit that there is no need to monitor the backup or replace batteries.
 The use of extra water considerably increases your water bill and is somewhat contentious.
 Some towns do not allow installation of them.

 Make a battery backup part of your sump pump system.
 In the event of a power outage, the pump will be unable to operate and leave you with all the damage of a flooded basement.
 A battery backup will help to keep your basement warm and dry right through the year.

-For more information, an inspection of your existing basement drainage system or an estimate for sump pump installation, please contact us.
+Are you still confused about what to do and what not to do?
+Why get serious when you do have plumbers of One Toronto Plumbing.
+For more information, an inspection of your existing basement drainage system or an estimate for the sump pump installation, please contact us.